MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/alarm/MEF W146 - LSO Allegro, LSO Interlude and LSO Legato Threshold Crossing Alerts API and Developer Guide - Developer Guide.md

 #### 7.1.1.11. `enum` Error422Code

 **Description:** One of the following error codes:

 - missingProperty: The property the Seller has expected is not present in the payload
 - invalidValue: The property has an incorrect value
 - invalidFormat: The property value does not comply with the expected value format
 - referenceNotFound: The object referenced by the property cannot be identified in the Seller system
 - unexpectedProperty: Additional property, not expected by the Seller has been provided
 - tooManyRecords: the number of records to be provided in the response exceeds the Seller's threshold.
 - otherIssue: Other problem was identified (detailed information provided in a reason)

 <table id="T_Error422Code">
     <thead style="font-weight:bold;">
         <tr>
             <td>Value</td>
-            <td>MEF 133.1</td>
+            <td>Mplify 133.1</td>
         </tr>
     </thead>
     <tbody>